eLTehh/D2-Hashinator/README.md

 - dumpedTex folder (The dumped textures from D2, which I will not be providing)

 Could be optimized some more with a binary search for image size (width, height), I feel.

-Haven't implemented since my samples run in ~1s which isn't too bad if I'm mapping hashes once every version update.
+Didn't implement optimizations since my samples run in ~1s — which isn't too bad if I'm mapping hashes only *once* every version update.

 Hard coded for D2 skit faces specifically (see cropcoords variable), mostly to eliminate noise.
 Could be modified to match hashes for other games.